TousifIslam61/Indigo_Tousif7/README.md

-this is an ai that is inspired from jarvis from iron man........... this code helps u to: open sites leads the unknown to Google search set alarm get weather information get to know about current date and time
+this is an ai that is inspired from jarvis from iron man........... this code helps u to:
+•open sites
+•leads the unknown to Google search
+•set alarm
+•get weather information
+•get to know about current date and time
+°create a combination of letters for            password...